35. Install RED SCARF Suite Panel

 systemctl restart nginx

-Then you can install the Let’s Encrypt certificate for the panel.example.com subdomain.
-To do that run:
+Then, to install the Let’s Encrypt certificate for panel.example.com, run:

 35.2.
 Configure Nginx for RED SCARF Suite Panel